How to Design a Rolling Library Ladder for Commercial Bars

 STEP STOOLS & STEP LADDERS ARE DANGEROUS FOR BARS

-To clarify, effective bar design requires that all back bar bottle displays be stored above the back bar countertop.
+To clarify, effective bar design requires all back bar bottle displays be stored above the back bar countertop.
 Given all the above, what are one’s options for accessing the upper bottles?
-Certainly, some bar owners employ step stools or step ladders, but both are a risky way of operating.
-Beyond that, neither of these options are fashionable.
+Certainly, some bar owners employ step stools or step ladders, but those are risky.
+Besides, neither option is fashionable.
 After all, if you’re going to build a specialty bar, the only viable option, is to incorporate a rolling library ladder.
 This is the safest, most practical and most fashionable design solution.
 I’ve spent a fair amount of time researching the rolling ladder and the one I like best is manufactured by CSH.
 As you’ll see in the downloadable brochure, the CSH rolling library ladders are available in numerous finishes and mounting options.

 Architectural side view of a rolling library ladder for an upscale bar